wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

 {% include _toc.html %}

-This is a step-by-step hands-on tutorial on using the Salesforce DX (Developer eXperience) for continuous testing and development.
+This is a step-by-step hands-on tutorial on using the Salesforce DX (Developer eXperience) for continuous testing and development of Salesforce modules.

 Succinct and without hype.
 PROTIPs here present wisdom and knowledge from experience unique to this site.
 Unlike Trailhead's instructions, this displays output from commands.

 PROTIP: SFDX was announced in 2015 and entered <a target="_blank" href="https://developer.salesforce.com/blogs/developer-relations/2017/06/introducing-salesforce-dx-open-beta.html">Open Beta June 2017</a>, available in all prod and business orgs.